Archaeology of Ayodhya: 2003 excavations

 Claude Robillard, the chief geophysicist stated the following:

-Excavations

 The Archaeological Survey of India (ASI) excavated the Ram Janambhoomi–Babri Mosque site at the direction of the Lucknow Bench of the Allahabad High Court in Uttar Pradesh in 2003.
 The archaeologists also reported indications of a large structure that pre-dated the Babri Masjid.
-A team of 131 labourers, including 52 Muslims was engaged in the excavations.
+A team of 131 labourers was engaged in the excavations.
 On 11 June 2003 the ASI issued an interim report that only listed the findings of the period between 22 May and 6 June 2003.
 In August 2003 the ASI handed a 574-page report to the Lucknow Bench of the Allahabad High Court.

 The Archaeological Survey of India (ASI), who examined the site, issued a report of the findings of the period between 22 May and 6 June 2003.
 This report stated:

 Finds

 Archaeological layers

 ASI mentioned in its report that they have found ruins of other eras also.
 These ruins could be the ruins of a Jain temples.